 The program benefits include an opportunity to be mentored by experienced professionals and FAIA members.
 Participants will develop communication and relationship skills, advance professional skills, expand professional and personal networks, experience team performance, and develop community leadership.

-The application to participate in Bridge 8.0 will become available on July 5, 2017 and can be found here.
+The program application for Bridge 8.0 became available on July 5, 2017 and can be found here.
 Applications are due on Friday, August 4 by 6:00 PM CT.
-Applications consist of a 1-page PDF along with your resume.
+Applications consist of the application form plus your resume.

 Selection of Participants